xuechundesign/xuechundesign.github.io/_pages/about.md

     <!-- second column starts from here -->
     <h4>Hi, there 👋</h4>
     <ul>
     Currently I'm diligently pursuing my second-year MFA in Visual Communication Design with a focus on UI/UX interaction Design at Rochester Institute of Technology.
-In the past, I studied Environmental Design at Nanjing Forestry University, MA and dabbled in graphic.
+In the past, I studied Environmental Design.
+BA at Nanjing Forestry University, and dabbled in graphic.
     <br>
     <br>
-I found myself fascinated by fine-tuning numerous user flows, visualizing interface, and I found myself surprisingly excited when creating stunning icons or illustrations.
+I found myself fascinated by making the interaction flow more friendly and creating various illustrations to served for the interface.
 That's the moment when I realized that I'm going to be a UI Designer.
     </ul>
   </div>
 </div>